-The OpenAI API everyone copied isn't the one OpenAI recommends
+OpenAI API everyone copied isn't the official one

 The article by developer Ryan Northcutt points out that many projects labeled as 'OpenAI-compatible' are actually using an API standard that differs from the one OpenAI officially endorses.
 This has led to widespread adoption of an unofficial API format, which may cause compatibility and reliability issues.
 The post emphasizes that OpenAI's recommended API structure is more restrictive and structured, while the copied version is more permissive and flexible.
 This discrepancy has implications for developers relying on these APIs for their applications.